Wadi Murabba'at

-Wadi Murabba'at, also known as Nahal Darga, is a ravine in the West Bank, cut by a seasonal stream which runs from the Judean Desert east of Bethlehem past the Herodium down to the Dead Sea 18 km south of Khirbet Qumran.
+Wadi Murabba'at, also known as Nahal Darga (Hebrew: נחל דרגה), is a ravine in the West Bank, cut by a seasonal stream which runs from the Judean Desert east of Bethlehem past the Herodium down to the Dead Sea 18 km south of Khirbet Qumran.
 It was here that Jewish fighters hid out in caves during the Bar Kochba revolt, leaving behind documents that include some letters signed by Simon Bar Kochba.

 Discovery and analysis of the caves

 When the Ta'amireh Bedouin tribe that discovered the first cave at Qumran learned how valuable the texts they found were, they began to search for other sites that might contain more scrolls.
 This led in the autumn of 1951 to the discovery of caves high up in the near vertical rock face of Wadi Murabba'at.
 With the confirmation that the new texts had come from Murabba'at, Gerald Lankester Harding and Roland de Vaux commenced official excavations there in January 1952.
 Four caves were examined.

 The remains discovered there reflected habitation, usually temporary, during the Chalcolithic period, the Bronze Age (including a Hyksos scarab), the Iron Age, and the Roman period.
 The latter is represented by a large amount of pottery and numerous weapons, including the blade of a pilum (a Roman javelin).
 Numerous spindle whorls were found, suggesting the presence of women working with yarn, and a coin hoard which included 149 Nabataean drachmas, 51 imperial dinars and 33 tetradrachmas of Trajan.
 Most of the coins were minted in Antioch.
 The spindle whorls and the coins suggest a lengthy encampment by bar Kochba forces in the area, while the Roman objects point to the settlement being overrun by Roman forces.

 The Murabba'at area was surveyed by Pessah Bar-Adon in 1968, leading to the discovery of a fifth cave.
 In 1993 Hanan Eshel and Z. Greenhut discovered a cemetery which resembles that at Qumran.